Renormalization group approach to the elastic properties of graphene bilayers: Physical results

 \subsubsection{Mechanical crossover scale : RG analysis}

 We finally provide an estimate of the mechanical crossover scale $k_c$ based on an RG analysis.
 We define the crossover RG-time $t_c$ as the scale at which $\bar c_{k_c} \simeq 1$, see Eq.(\ref{conditionck}).
-For a temperature $T = 500$~K, one finds $k_c \simeq 0.0028\,\text{A}^{-1}$ and $t_c \simeq 4.96$, see Fig.~\ref{ckt}, which is larger than both $t_{1c}$ and $t_{2c}$.
+For a temperature $T = 500$~K, one finds $k_c \simeq 0.0028\,\mathrm{\mathring{A}}^{-1}$ and $t_c \simeq 4.96$, see Fig.~\ref{ckt}, which is larger than both $t_{1c}$ and $t_{2c}$.

 As seen in Fig.~\ref{ckt}, the typical crossover RG-time $t_c$ lies well above the two scales $t_{1c}$ and $t_{2c}$, see Eq.(\ref{deftc}), between which the rigidity crossover would naively be expected to occur.
 The origin of this discrepancy is the following.
 When $g_2$ is kept finite, the mechanical crossover observed in Ref.~\cite{mauri21bis} is driven by interlayer shear, characterized by $g_2$, and naturally takes place between $t_{1c}$ and $t_{2c}$.
-In the present case, where we consider the limit of large $g_2$, we define the crossover scale by
+In the present case, we define the crossover scale by

 which marks the scale at which the microscopic (running) bending contribution $2\kappa_k$ and the (running) elastic thick-plate contribution $\ell^2(\lambda_k + 2\mu_k)/2$ to the effective bending rigidity become equal.
 In the flat phase, $\kappa_k$ increases under the RG flow whereas $\lambda_k$ and $\mu_k$ decrease, so that this balance is reached only deep in the infrared.
 As a consequence, the crossover RG-time $t_c = \ln(k_c/k_0)$ is much larger than the bare mechanical crossover times $t_{1c}$ and $t_{2c}$ defined at the harmonic level in terms of the bare coupling constants.
 It therefore reflects a fully renormalized internal bending/elastic balance rather than a bare sliding crossover.